MpdRoot

 MPD simulation

-Creating realistic simulations of physics processes and the detector response using tools like Virtual Monte Carlo and event generators (e.g., UrQMD, Pythia)
+Simulation of physics processes and detector response through Virtual Monte Carlo and event generators (e.g., UrQMD, Pythia).

 Event reconstruction